-Essex Business School, where this course is taught, is an internationally diverse place to study, with more than half of our staff and students joining us from overseas (our Masters students currently join us from more than 40 countries).
+Essex Business School, where this course is taught, is an internationally diverse place to study, with more than half of our staff and students joining us from overseas.
 As a result, this course is informed by a wide range of global perspectives, preparing you for the demands of an international career in accounting or banking.

 Our building is located on the Knowledge Gateway, home to some of the region’s most exciting enterprises in the science, technology and creative sectors.
 The Knowledge Gateway provides potential networking and career opportunities for students directly on campus.

 We develop your creativity, innovation and ethical awareness to prepare you for a successful business career.
 Our Masters courses foster the business leaders of the future, equipping them with the skills to handle the many challenges the international world of business continues to present.

 As well as exploring their own entrepreneurial ventures, our graduates have gained fulfilling roles in financial analysis, management, public administration and accountancy.